mmoran0032/dissertation/NEEDED_FIGURES.rst

 .. -   slits (S), faraday cups (FC), and quartz viewers (QV)
 .. -   we have the STG schematic already, just need to edit the figure

+..
+Don't need this figure, since I didn't design them
+..
 Faraday cup designs

--   both FN and 5U version
+.. -   both FN and 5U version

 Chapter 3